BIOP/biop-bash-scripts/README.md

 This repository contains bash scripts which should ideally simplify your life when working with [QuPath]() and [Fiji](https://imagej.net/software/fiji/).

-> Windows and  Mac-OSX supported, contributions for Linux welcomed!
+> Windows and  Mac-OSX supported, contributions for Linux welcomed, added in beta mode!

 These scripts should automatically download (internet connection required!), install, update and configure several tools, in a platform independent manner.